catflydotio/fly-post-preview/post3.md

 ## What's up?
 (State changes)

-Real-time apps often have state which changes in response to a variety of events.
+Real-time apps often have state that changes in response to a variety of events.
 Some of these we'll want to know about as they happen.
 The most powerful tool for making these state changes accessible is the [ARIA live region](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/ARIA_Live_Regions).